 In the Bellevue studio, Green Lake's artists craft jewelry by hand every day.

-We welcome you to visit our new gallery located inside the studio, where the Green Lake workshops are active seven-days-a-week, creating and designing jewelry.
+We welcome you to visit our new gallery located inside the studios, where the Green Lake workshops are active seven days a week, creating and designing jewelry.